virgili0/Virgilio/Topics/prerequisites.md

 Don't believe who tells you that you need to buy a high-performance machine to make ML.
 He probably lives in 2010!

 ## If you still have to buy a machine
+Suppose you still have to buy a calculator for other needs, let's see which are some good options:

+- [**This video**](https://www.youtube.com/watch?v=dtFZrFKMiPI) from Siraj Raval explains you pretty well which components are important and why.
+- [These Quora answers] are straightforward (you can notice that they suggest to leverage the cloud first) .
+- [This](https://towardsdatascience.com/build-a-deep-learning-rig-for-800-4434e21a424f) Medium article shows you how to build an 800 dollars rig for Machine Learning.

 ## Further reading